CALCIUM OXALATE UROLITHIASIS IN A

 considerably thickened, it would be wise to

-easily seen on the X-ray.
-If no X-rays were
+and 2 were easily seen on the X-ray.
+If no

-done, the owner would feel that the bladder
+X-rays were done, the owner would feel that

-stones were seen on the X-ray.
-It was
+were seen on the X-ray.
+It was extremely

-extremely difficult to pick up the 2nd stone as both stones
+difficult to pick up the 2nd stone as both

-were around 0.5 mm in diameter and the
+stones were around 0.5 mm in diameter and

 possible.
 A big bladder incision would not